 I also want to improve the implementation somewhat to reduce other more general attack surfaces.
 For example, preventing players from stopping play by not responding to messages, which is currently an effective strategy for a losing player.
-There is also some cases of modular bias that need to be removed in the dice rolling scheme.
+This also means gracefully handling disconnects.

 Further analysis is also necessary of the optimisations I made to the paillier cryptosystem, as certain computations were subtly changed to ensure that the size of intermediary values didn't exceed the upper limit on big integers.
+This may have introduced a modular bias, which would be breaking.